Lhx94As/Awesome-Spoken-Language-Identification/README.md

 # Awesome-Spoken-Language-Identification
-An awesome spoken LID repository.
-(Working in progress
+A spoken LID repository, mainly focuses on conference papers since they are updated quickly.
 I made this repository to help people who are working alone for LID and fresh to this area.
 So feel free to discuss with me by email, etc.
-If you know some interesting papers, challenge, etc. which I haven't put in this repo, feel free to tell me!

-I also included my pytorch re-implementation in folder models.
+I also included my pytorch re-implementation in the folder models, and the codes of my work have been made publicly, however I can not upload the pre-trained models due to the licenses of LDC NIST LRE and OLR challenge.

-Updated descriptions for some papers.
-For those I didn't, either I forgot what it is exactly about or the title is too straightforward.
+**Updated descriptions for some papers.
+For those I didn't, either I forgot what it is exactly about or the title is too straightforward.**
 # News:
-1. The odyssey 2022 us calling for papers (DDL: FEB 15th)
+1. The odyssey 2022 will be held in late June
-2. The interspeech 2022 is calling for papers!
-(DDL:MAR 21st)
+2. The interspeech 2022 will be held in late September
+3. The SLT is calling for papers!
+(DDL: July)

 # Recommended conferences&Journals: